-Whether we think about it, or even realise, we’re selective about a lot of things.
-We’re selective about what we eat, how we spend our time, how we spend our money, we’re even selective about our deeds.
+Whether we think about it, or even realise it, we are selective about a lot of things.
+We’re selective about what we eat, how we spend our time, how we spend our money.
+We’re even selective about our deeds.

-The reason we’re here is to help others so that when we’re no longer here, we’ve made a difference.
-Good deeds show we have empathy and compassion that we have integrity and that we want to be good people.
+We should be here to help others so that when we’re no longer around, we’ve made a difference.
+Good deeds show we have empathy and compassion: that we have integrity and that we want to be good people.

 We will always make a positive impact when we do good deeds.
-The saying that ‘it’s better to give than to receive,’ is correct.
-US researchers now say that giving to charity, or spending money on others makes us feel better, more than if we were to buy things for ourselves.
-Helping others is beneficial for our own mental and physical health.
+The saying that ‘it’s better to give than to receive’ is right.
+Researchers in the United States now say that giving to charity, or spending money on others, makes us feel better, more than if we were to buy things for ourselves.
+Therefore, helping others is beneficial for our own mental and physical health.
+(Source: https://positivepsychologyprogram.com)

 When we help others, we are promoting physiological changes in the brain that are associated with happiness.
 Long-term, these feelings are followed by longer periods of calm that lead to better health and wellbeing.

-Helping others distracts us from our own problems, and encourages us to lead a more active life, improves self-esteem and confidence that improves competence.
-It also allows us to engage in meaningful activity and helps us improve social support.
+Helping others distracts us from our own problems, encourages us to lead a more active life, and improves self-esteem and confidence, which in turn, improves competence.
+It also allows us to engage in meaningful activities and helps us improve social support to our community.